xenophene/xenophene.github.io/_posts/2016-01-04-mohe-rang-do-laal.markdown

 9, 11, 12).
 The '6' in Yaman adds to a certain ecstacy on top of the already joyous emotion expressed in raag Bilawal.
 And 2 -> 1 in Poorvi balances that with a suppression of sorts.
 You can see freedom/happiness, but it's not time yet (really arbitrary analogy, I know).
+In case you are curious, here are some [raag samples] of various Indian raags.

 I realize that at this point I have probably stopped making sense since I sound like I don't know what I'm talking about.
 You're right.
 In my defence, I think